Prince Nicholas of Romania

 Prince Nicholas of Romania (Principele Nicolae al României; 5 August 1903 – 9 June 1978), later known as Prince Nicholas of Hohenzollern-Sigmaringen, was the fourth child and second son of King Ferdinand I of Romania and his wife Queen Marie.

 In 1927 after the death of his father, Nicholas was appointed as one of the three regents for his minor nephew King Michael I. His position as regent ended in 1930 with the return of his older brother Prince Carol to Romania to take over as King of Romania.

-In later 1930 he was stripped of his titles and privileges and exiled from the Royal Court, due to King Carol II's disapproval of his marriage.
-In 1942 after the removal of King Carol II from the throne and King Michael's second reign, Nicholas had also been stripped of his Romanian honours and therefore started using the title of Prince of Hohenzollern-Sigmaringen of the house to which he belonged.
+In later 1930, he was stripped of his titles and privileges and exiled from the Royal Court, due to King Carol II's disapproval of his marriage.
+On 10 July 1942, after the removal of King Carol II from the throne, during King Michael's second reign, Nicholas was given by the king the title of Nicholas of Hohenzollern — of the house to which he belonged.

 He died in exile on 9 July 1978 in Madrid, Spain.

 Early life

 Nicholas was born on 5 August 1903 in Peleș Castle, Sinaia as the second son of Crown Prince Ferdinand of Romania and his wife Princess Marie of Saxe-Coburg and Gotha and Edinburgh.
 His siblings were Carol II of Romania, Elisabeth of Romania, Queen Maria of Yugoslavia, Princess Ileana of Romania and Prince Mircea of Romania.
 Nicholas was named after his mother’s first cousin, Nicholas II, the last Emperor of Russia.

+In her memoirs, his mother wrote: "He was exceedingly independent, and always funny.
+He never could be still for a second; he was for ever “up and doing.”
+Although far from good or obedient, he had a way of getting people to do what he wanted.
+Wherever Nicky went, he went to rule and order about, not because he was imperious and aggressive, but because he was funny.
+His funniness was of the good-humoured, irresistible kind which amuses even the dullest.
+Even as a tiny tot, his repartees were so comic that, instead of receiving the scolding he deserved he roused instead fun and laughter.
+Comically sly, he always had his own way, breaking down every defence or restriction."
+He had a long nose, piercing blue eyes and silvery hair.
+His mother recalled him often tugging his sister Mignon's hair.